chimera83795/cosmo-linux-blog/README.md

 In my case the file was located at */etc/chromium.d/default-flags* and i added:
 > export CHROMIUM_FLAGS="$CHROMIUM_FLAGS --force-device-scale-factor=1.8"

-Sadly chromium seems to be the best working browser.So I changed the default search-engine to duckduckgo :/

-Just click on settings -> search engine -> manage -> add -> duckduckgo | duckduckgo.com | https://duckduckgo.com/q=%s
+Sadly chromium seems to be the best working browser.So I changed the default search-engine to duckduckgo :/ , so just click on settings -> search engine -> manage -> add -> duckduckgo | duckduckgo.com | https://duckduckgo.com/q=%s
+if you want to change the search engine to something a bit more private.

+### tor
+To access the onion-routing network (tor), installing the service and proxychains default configuration should work fine, but you should clear the cookies cause unfortunately the only working option is chromium.

+### other application
+deb-packages often have been compiled for a different architecture.
+A solution might be to recompile from source, but the way to install depend on the exact package.